krishnavpai/krishnavpai/README.md

     - Learning Data Science

     ### And there is so much more.
-Never stop Learning. <br> Wishing you all the very best and happy learing ! :smiley:
+Never stop Learning. <br> Wishing you all the very best and happy learning ! :smiley:

   </details>